fabianoengler/sql2xlsx/README.md

 # sql2xlsx

-Generates a formatted Excel/OpenXML/XLSX files from an SQL query to MySQL.
+Easily generate formatted Excel/OpenXML/XLSX files from SQL queries to MySQL.

 The generated spreadsheet will have the columns names from the query on the first line of the working sheet.
 The working sheet will have the first line frozen and will have auto filter enabled for all columns.

-Cells types will match the returned types from MySQL, eg., numbers will be number, dates will be dates, etc.
+Cells' types will match the returned types from MySQL, eg., numbers will be number, dates will be dates, etc.

-Cells formatting will be the standard for that cell type, except for floats and Decimals, which will be formatted as numbers with two decimal digits and with decimal and thousands separator.
+Floats and Decimals will be formatted as numbers with two decimal digits and with decimal and thousands separators.
+Other types will use the standard formatting for each type.

+Columns' width will be resized to fit at least 90% of the cells in the column.

 ## How to use